StanSvec/dropwizard-authorization/README.md

 ```

 ### Configuration and Dropwizard integration
-For using this extension protection policy, custom roles and authentication must be set with `AuthConfiguration.Builder` class.
+For using this extension - protection policy, roles and authentication must be set with `AuthConfiguration.Builder` class.
+You need to add instances of all roles used in `@Auth` annotations in registered resources otherwise `InvalidAuthConfigException` is thrown on Dropwizard startup.
 Dropwizard-authentication module is used for the authentication.
+You don't need to register Dropwizard's `AuthFactory.binder` or anything else.
 ```java
 AuthConfiguration authConfig = new AuthConfiguration.Builder<Principal>()
                 .setPolicy(ProtectionPolicy.PROTECT_ANNOTATED_ONLY)